trust is the invisible lifeline that connects us to forming safe relationships – with ourself, with others, and the world.

 baby steps enable you to not feel as overwhelmed and alone.

-you must listen to yourself. that inkling or intuition you feel.
+you must listen to yourself – that inkling or intuitive feeling you felt.

 if you’re not ready, that is okay.